One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 Licensed Certified Social Worker - Massachusetts, USA (2017-2021)

-Required master's degree + social work placements + exam.
+Required master's degree + social work placements + licensing exam.

 School Social Worker/Adjustment Counselor, Initial License - Massachusetts, USA (2017)